 Challenge Your Beliefs

 If you are feeling stuck in your financial situation, and want desperately to get out – challenge your beliefs about money.
 Self-limiting beliefs can impact every aspect of how we think about debt, saving cash, and the purchases we make.
-The key is to recognize how these beliefs influence your day to day decisions surrounding money and then changing the behaviors they create.
+The key is to recognize how these beliefs influence your day to day decisions surrounding money.
+And then change the behaviors they create.

 - Emotional Agility, by Susan David – a great book that will teach you how to get unstuck and approach life’s many changes.